singularo/shepherd/DEVELOPERS.md

 ```
 # macOS installation script

+# clone repository
+# cd into cloned repository

+# Setup
+composer install

 # This will ensure that all deps for docker toolbox/machine development are installed correctly.
 ./dsh install_tools

-# Setup
-composer install

 # Bring up containers, runs any configuration tasks
 ./dsh start